Prashant-Techie-1435/BLACK-BULLS-RISING-CODERS_WEB-DEVELOPMENT_horizon26/README.md

 ## Horizon 1.0 Hackathon Project

-OpsPulse — Real-Time Business Intelligence Dashboard
+OpsPulse — Real-Time Business Intelligence Dashboard:

 OpsPulse is a web-based real-time business intelligence dashboard designed to help businesses monitor operational metrics such as sales, inventory, and customer support activity from a single interface.
 The system simulates real-time operational events and visualizes them through interactive dashboards, alerts, and analytics charts.

 The project demonstrates how operational data can be streamed, processed, and visualized to help business owners detect risks early and make better decisions.

-Live Demo
+Live Demo:

 The project is deployed online.